Yevhen-Tkachenko-1/Hibernate-ORM-Demo/README.md

 Full list of relations is [here](Jpa-and-Hibernate/src/main/java/yevhent/demo/hibernate/relation).

-#### Challenge: JPQL queries
+#### Challenge: CRUD Operations with Queries

 **Task**:
-Using JPQL queries implement Java methods to select next data:
+Implement Java methods for following operations using `JPQL`, `Named`, `Native` and `Criteria` queries:

-- All the students
+- Find all the Students
-- Classes which John attends
+- Find classes which Student `John` attends
-- Average rating for the teacher named “John”
+- Get average rating of Reviews for Teacher `John`
-- Average rating for each teacher
+- Get average rating of Reviews for each Teacher
-- Average rating for each teacher having it greater than 40, arranged in the descending order
+- Get average rating of Reviews for each Teacher, return greater than 40 ones, arrange in the descending order
+- Round rating to the nearest tenth of Reviews for each Teacher
+- Delete Reviews of Teacher `John` with rating lower than 40

 **Solution example**: